 The first Sunday of each month, certain museums in downtown Baton Rouge offer free admission.
 Cheap summer fun in Baton Rouge doesn’t get more educational than a free day at a Museum, are we right?

 Louisiana Arts and Science Museum is located on River Road.
 The museum has art exhibitions that change periodically as well as several permanent science exhibits.
 The Universe Gallery includes a display of the latest images from the Hubble telescope, and the Ancient Egypt Gallery has a real mummy!
 Be sure to let the kids play and explore in the two hands-on galleries, Discovery Depot and Science Station.
 The planetarium offers reduced-priced tickets on the first Sunday.

 LSU Museum of Art is located on the fifth floor of the Shaw building.
 Explore the 14 art galleries featuring sculptures, paintings, and photography.
-Every Friday night from 5:00-8:00 pm is also FREE!
+Every Friday night from 5:00-8:00 pm and the first Sunday of every month is FREE!